 We spoke with Ivanovic as part of LIVESTRONG's STRONGER Women interview series to get her thoughts on what it takes for a professional athlete to stay on top of her game physically and mentally, as well as what she has planned next in her career.

-"Being strong is not only working out, but it's also being mentally strong and being confident in your own abilities and body and behavior, and I think we all have that inside," said Ivanovic.
+"Being strong is not only working out -- it's also being mentally strong and being confident in your own abilities and body and behavior, and I think we all have that inside," says Ivanovic.

 When it comes to work-life balance, Ivanovic says that it's always a struggle.
-"I'm my experience it's very hard to get balance," she explained.
-"Someone said to me once: 'In life you can have everything, but not at the same time.' and that's really true."
+"In my experience it's very hard to get balance," she explains.
+"Someone said to me once: 'In life you can have everything, but not at the same time,' and that's really true."
 Ivanovic told us that when she was training and traveling year-round for tennis, she would only see her friends two times per year.

-As an 11-year-old in her hometown of Belgrade in 1999 amid NATO's 78-day bombardment of the city during the Kosovo crisis, Ivanovic said she was waking up at 6a.m. to fit in her tennis practice between 7-9a.m. until the bombing danger started again in the mid-day.
+As an 11-year-old in her hometown of Belgrade in 1999 amid NATO's 78-day bombardment of the city during the Kosovo crisis, Ivanovic says she was waking up at 6 a.m. to fit in her tennis practice between 7-9 a.m. until the bombing danger started again in the midday.

-She explained how she and (her childhood friend and) fellow Serbian Novak Djokovic played in tennis tournaments where the young players would compete in matches set between the bombing sirens.
-"I think that made us tougher," Ivanovic said.
+She explains how she and (her childhood friend and) fellow Serbian Novak Djokovic played in tennis tournaments where the young players would compete in matches set between the bombing sirens.
+"I think that made us tougher," Ivanovic says.
 "Because you appreciate that much more what you have got."

 See more of LIVESTRONG's STRONGER Women interviews.

 JESS BARRON is VP & GM for LIVESTRONG.COM, a leading healthy lifestyle website with over 29 million unique monthly viewers.
-Jess's passion is inspiring people to live healthier and better.
 In addition to LIVESTRONG, her writing has appeared in Entrepreneur, Fortune and MyDomaine.
-She has appeared on MSNBC, ABC News and XM Satellite Radio.
-Jess has been a keynote speaker on health topics at Health Further and a panelist at Create & Cultivate and Digital Hollywood.
+Jess has appeared on MSNBC and ABC News and has been a keynote speaker at Health Further and a panelist at Create & Cultivate and Digital Hollywood.
 Follow Jess on Instagram at @jessbeegood and Twitter too!